Automate Background Removal

 No matter the method you choose, remember to keep your background white, which will allow your product to stand out without any distractions and give your images a clean and professional look.
 This will help your post process run more efficiently as well.

-If you want to learn more about how to create your own setup, read our DIY post on how to build your own photo studio on a bootstrapped budget.
+If you want to learn more about how to create your own setup, read our DIY home photo studio guide to build your own photo studio on a bootstrapped budget.

 Last, but not least, use a tripod mount for your camera.
 Whether you’re using a model or a mannequin to model your apparel products, using a tripod will keep your image compositions consistent from frame to frame, even when you turn turn your product to display different angles.
-Tripods also help to minimize camera shake and maximize the efficiency of your post processing workflow to save you time later.
+Tripods also help to minimize camera shake and maximize the efficiency of your post processing workflow to save you time later (as does our product image editing service).
 Make sure to position your camera and tripod directly in front of your background to utilize the entire space.

 Now, it’s your turn to try out this setup using natural light.
 Remember, no matter how creative or obscure your setup becomes, all that matters is showcasing your product in a simplistic, beautiful way.
 If you still need a little help understanding the setup, take a peek below.